 These excellent components help them shine at processor-intensive tasks, such as gaming.
 They are also very useful in some niche professions.

-For instance, anyone whose work involves editing media or running heavy computer simulations will find they can execute tasks faster on the average gaming laptop compared to a mid-range business laptop.
+For instance, anyone whose work involves editing media or running heavy computer simulations can execute tasks faster than a mid-range business laptop on the average gaming laptop.

 However, such powerful tools may be overkill for the vast majority of workers, who may only use their laptops for browsing, office applications, and communications.